I honestly don’t feel that knowing certain details would spoil the richness of the film, but for those concerned with detail: *spoilers*

 These tropes have been used many times over in fiction, so the set-up is nothing we haven’t seen before.
 However, Gray’s canvas isn’t comprised of broad strokes and simple ideas, but rather with finite detail and minutia.
 Roy’s mission is both obvious and clouded, even to himself.
 The plot is a simple set-up but Gray unwinds the ball of string at just the right pace, revealing some powerful statements about politics, science, religion, and the ineptitude of humanity to exist without violence and destruction.

 To wit, Gray makes deliberate efforts to highlight that science and Christianity both inhabit a space within this futuristic narrative frame-work.
-When the mission takes casualties, the surviving crew members pray over the corpse before jettisoning the body into the infinite coldness of space.
+Before taking off on their mission to Mars the crew say a prayer to Saint Christopher.
+And when the mission takes casualties, the surviving crew members pray over the corpse before jettisoning the body into the infinite coldness of space.
 They say kind and reverent words one minute, then dump the body out the window the next minute.
 Is this a possible commentary on the unsympathetic, and what some people would call pointless, rituals of Christianity?